Let's Get Dirty - Our Future Is Compost

 Consequently, new techniques to deal with garbage have been attempted..
 Recycling is but one example of a solution.
 Through recycling, old products like aluminum cans and glass bottles would be made into new products.
 While recycling has enjoyed success in the United States, many question its efficiency.
 Other suggestions range from shipping garbage to other areas to incineration.
 All these proposals to the garbage problem go under such scrutiny and examination in an effort to achieve some perfect solution to the disposal problem

-popularity of composting seems reflect people's attitudes and desires to be
+into soil.
+The popularity of composting seems reflect people's attitudes and desires

-can provide cost benefits and greatly reduce amounts of garbage.
-Either way,
+provide cost benefits and greatly reduce amounts of garbage.
+Either way, composting

-composting is a growing practice that's efficiency grows over time and may become
+is a growing practice that's efficiency grows over time and may become as widespread

 The Garbage Crisis